INO-quantum/FPGA-SoC-experiment-control/readme.md

 ## next version in early 2025

 I am working on a new major update which is planned to be released beginning of 2025.
 All present features are maintained but it will feature (mainly internal) improvements with respect to the present one which will reduce resource usage and improve timing constraints.
 This is needed for future updates.
 It will add new features as the contiguous strobe requested by users.
 It will again support 20MHz output bus rate, which was broken with some update in the past.
 The "cycling mode" will be finally fully supported (at least thats planned) and a wide choice of programmable I/O signals are already implemneted with a (simple) conditional logic triggering system.
 The old auto-sync will be retired and is replaced with a simpler synchronization scheme - these changes are transparent to the user such that the old functionality is maintained.
-A first preliminary version is/will be available in the folder [preliminary version](https://github.com/INO-quantum/FPGA-SoC-experiment-control/tree/main/firmware-release/preliminary) but use it only after checking back with me.
+A development version is available in the folder [development version](https://github.com/INO-quantum/FPGA-SoC-experiment-control/tree/main/development) but use it only after checking back with me.